q2w/solution-builder-three-tier-web-app/README.md

 ```
 * Backend and frontend external IP is accessible to public via external IP address.
 ##### Future exploration
-* Use load balancers in-front-of backend and frontend MIG.
 * Explore using docker image of frontend and backend inside VM instance.
 This would simplify application update.
 In this repo, we are creating a new VM image for update.